 Revocable or Irrevocable?

 Your beneficiary designations can be revocable or irrevocable.
 You’re allowed to remove revocable beneficiaries at your sole discretion, but irrevocable beneficiaries must consent to removal — and, in certain states, to any substantive changes to the policy, such as death benefit amount.
-Because irrevocable beneficiary designations can have unwanted consequences, such as a former spouse retaining sole claim to the death benefit after divorce, revocable beneficiaries are more common.
+Because irrevocable beneficiary designations can have unwanted consequences, such as an ex-spouse retaining sole claim to the death benefit after divorce, revocable beneficiaries are more common.

 As long as your life insurance policy is effective, you should review your beneficiary designations following major life events involving you or any of your named beneficiaries.
-Common events that could impact your beneficiary designations include:
+Common events that could impact your beneficiary designations and result in a beneficiary change include:

 - You get married